Hadeer-Adel729/CloneRepo-using-anotherRepo/README.md

 .Script Path: Enter the path to your Jenkinsfile, typically Jenkinsfile.

--> the script is written in 'Jenkinsfile' in master branch
+-> the script 'Jenkinsfile' in master branch

 .Save your changes.